J-O-B/game-project/README.md

 >
 > * Each screen should provide a limited amount, but quality information to a user.
 >
-> * A game screen should be sized to allow mobile users see the entire board and controls on one screen (wireframe for this is added in wireframes pdf)
+> * A game screen should be sized to allow mobile users see the entire board and controls on one screen, the most restrictive I have come across are the older model iPhones, on these devices a user will see the game screen and controls, but would have to scroll to see the scoreboard.
+On newer devices such as the iPhone X a user will be capable of seeing the scoreboard, board, and controls all in one display.

 #### 4. Skeleton:
 > As I wanted to develop a website around the game, rather than design a game around a website I created wireframes that were quite basic.